 Who’d have thought it?
 Vegetables have become hip.
 Forget those premium cuts of chu-toro tuna and gourmet meals of beer-pampered wagyu beef: The really happening restaurants these days are those that can offer bespoke produce shipped straight from the farm.

-Inevitably, there’s lots of potential for pretence.
+Inevitably, there’s lots of potential for pretense.
 In the glitzy parts of town, some establishments even boast certified vegetable sommeliers.
 Out in Naka-Meguro, however, attitudes are considerably more relaxed, as demonstrated at the excellent new N _ 1155.

 This friendly diner/restaurant, which opened back in July, occupies the bottom two floors of a new building, with racks of farm-grown vegetables arrayed outside the front door, each box identified by the name of the prefecture and the farmer who supplied it.
 Owner Yousuke Kikuchi sports jeans and a sweat shirt, and the serving staff wear black T-shirts emblazoned with that acronymic name, N _ 1155 (N stands for natural, of course; the numbers are the address; and it’s pronounced, as in English, “eleven-fifty-five”).